TDI noises transfer functions for LISA

-A,E,T are useful for data analysis since they have vanishing \ac{CSD}s under the approximations of equal armlengths and equal noise level for the same type noises.
-The \ac{PSD}s for A,E,T are given in table~\ref{tab:summary_unsup_table_AET}.
-They combine the \ac{PSD}s and \ac{CSD}s of X,Y,Z as
+$A,E,T$ are useful for data analysis since they have vanishing \ac{CSD}s under the approximations of equal armlengths and equal noise levels for the same type noises.
+The \ac{PSD}s for $A,E,T$ are given in Table~\ref{tab:summary_unsup_table_AET}.
+They combine the \ac{PSD}s and \ac{CSD}s of $X,Y,Z$ as

 and are therefore slightly more complex.
-We remark that while the equal arm models derived here are accurate enough to describe the GW sensitive channels X,Y,Z, as well as for the quasi-orthogonal channels A and E, it was demonstrated that this assumption is insufficient for accurately describing the behaviour of the null-channel T, in particular at low frequencies~\cite{Muratore:2022nbh, AdamsCornish2010}.
+We remark that while the equal arm models derived here are accurate enough to describe the GW-sensitive channels $X,Y,Z,$ as well as for the quasiorthogonal channels $A$ and $E$, it was demonstrated that this assumption is insufficient for accurately describing the behavior of the null channel $T$, in particular at low frequencies~\cite{Muratore:2022nbh, AdamsCornish2010}.